davidkastner/molecuLearn/README.md

 Install the package by running the follow commands inside the repository.
 This will perform a developmental version install.
 It is good practice to do this inside of a virtual environment.
 A yaml environmental file has been created to automate the installation of dependencies.

 ### Creating python environment
-All the dependencies can be loaded together using the prebuilt environment.yml or environment_dev.yml files.
+All the dependencies can be loaded together using the prebuilt environment.yml file.
-We provide two YAML files.
-The dev version contains additional packages for code maintenance.
 Compatibility is automatically tested for python versions 3.8 and higher.
 If you are only going to be using the package run:
 ```bash